FAQ

 To undergo cultured stem cell therapy, blood and skin tissue are first taken, and the stem cells contained within are extracted and cultured.

-Cultivation takes about a month, after which the stem cells can be administered via intravenous infusion, which is administered slowly over approximately 40 to 60 minutes.
+Cultivation takes approximately one month, after which the stem cells can be administered via intravenous infusion.
+The infusion is administered slowly over approximately 40 to 60 minutes.

-The skin sampling is performed under local anesthesia, and the sensation is similar to that of dental treatment.
-The sample area is small, about 5mm, and the scar becomes almost invisible after about a month.
+The skin is harvested under local anesthesia, and the sensation is similar to that of dental treatment.
+The harvested area is small, approximately 5mm, and the scars become almost invisible after about one month.

-[Safe and pure stem cell culture technology and medium]
+[Safe and pure stem cell culture technology and media]

 https://stemcells.jp/technique/